stradox4u/node-typescript-auth-starter/readme.md

 - npm install
 - create a config/config.json in the project root, and choose your database (SQL) dialect
 - run *npx sequelize-cli db:migrate*
+- create a **Sendgrid** account, and update the API key and your email template Ids

 ## Running
 - To run the development server: *npm run dev*